AlbertoBasalo/api_bun/README.md

 ## 2 🧂 Tasty environment configuration

-Runtime configuration taken from from `.env` file, command line or defaults.
+API-bun is configurable through the command line, `.env` file, or code defaults.
+To get an idea of your flavors, see configuration types and the .env sample below.

 ```ts
 export type ApiBunConfig = {